SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 9. Choose *Save and close*.

-## Add the Duplicate Ticket Finder Widget to Your Ticket Processing Screen in SAP Hybris Cloud for Customer
+## Add the Duplicate Ticket Finder Widget to Your Ticket Processing Screen in SAP Cloud for Customer

-1. Log on to the SAP Hybris Cloud for Customer system and choose *Service > Tickets*.
+1. Log on to the SAP Cloud for Customer system and choose *Service > Tickets*.
 2. Select *All Tickets* from the ticket filter and open one of the tickets.
 3. On the top right corner click on *Personalize > This Screen*.
 ![alt tag](./src/main/resources/images/ADD_MASHUP_01.png)